LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

       mm/dd/yyyy hh:mm:ss GMT

--  Two digit years are assumed to be in the 1\ :sup:`st` century.
-For best results, always use four digit years:
+-  Two-digit years are assumed to be in the 1\ :sup:`st` century.
+For best results, always use four-digit years:

    .. code-block:: none